On this page: Related pages:

 Synthetic Job Locations

-For URL measurements and synthetic script jobs, the Synthetic Agent is always run in the configured browser location.
-The synthetic script, however, is not run on the same machine or location as the configured browser for security reasons.
+For URL measurements and synthetic script jobs, the Synthetic Agent is always executed in isolation within a Docker container.
+This location is then mapped to the configured browser location.
+The synthetic script, however, is run on a different machine or location from the configured browser for security reasons.
 See Synthetic Agent Locations for more details.

 Synthetic Job Queue

-When you create a job, it is added to a queue based on the creation timestamp.
-Scheduled jobs are assigned a maturity level that influences when they will be executed in the queue.
-On-demand jobs are placed in the same queue but are not assigned a maturity level.
+When you create a synthetic job, it is added to a queue based on the creation timestamp.
+Scheduled jobs are assigned a maturity level that influences when they will be executed in the synthetic job queue.

 Maturity Level for Scheduled Jobs

-Jobs are assigned a maturity level based on when they are created and added to the queue.
-The following table describes the two supported maturity levels.
+Scheduled jobs are assigned a maturity level based on creation time and added to the synthetic job queue.
+The table below describes the two supported maturity levels.

 Synthetic Job Execution

 The synthetic job scheduler executes jobs according to the following cron-based expression: